 Code signing for iOS

-- iOS Development: Used to enable certain app services during development and testing.
+- Apple Development: Used to enable certain app services during development and testing.

-- iOS Distribution: For submission to the App Store, Ad Hoc or Enterprise distribution.
+- Apple Distribution: For submission to the App Store, Ad Hoc or Enterprise distribution.

 Provisioning Profiles (.mobileprovision)

-- iOS App Development: Install development apps on developer test devices.
+- Apple App Development: Install development apps on developer test devices.

 - Ad Hoc: Install an app on a limited number of registered devices.

-- App Store: Required for submitting your app to the App Store.
+- App Store: Required for submitting your app to the Apple App Store.

 Code signing for app and watchOS extensions

 Upload an additional provisioning profile for each app extension in your app.
 Provisioning profiles must be of the same type.